greyshi/dotfiles/.github/README.md

 ## Usage

 ### Adding the repository to a new system
+Create a local repository in the home directory and fetch the files from Github

+    cd
     git init
     git remote add origin git@github.com:greyshi/dotfiles.git
     git fetch

-    # Warning: The following command will override everything in the home directory that is included in the repository.
+**Warning**: The next command will override all the dotfiles in the home directory that are included in the repository.
 This is meant to run on a fresh install, so this shouldn't be an issue.
+If there are configurations you want to keep, back them up before running it.

     git switch -f $BRANCH

 ### Installation scripts